qubic-li/client/CustomRunner.md

 > these two parameters will be parsed by the client and displayed in the unified qli format.
 Including an average of it/s over the last 100 messages.

+### Solution Deliviery
+Use the standard Quiner protocol.